sergei-mironov/litrepl/README.md

    \newenvironment{lresult}{\verbatim}{\endverbatim}
    ```

-2. Create code and result sections.
-Put some Python code into the code section.
+2. Create code and result sections in the body of your document.
+Put some Python
+   code into the code section.
 Leave the result section emtpy.

    ``` tex
    \begin{lcode}
    print('Code here!')